The pain that comes with illness or injury can be intense. But the pain of a broken heart hurts at a whole different level.

 So, instead of turning every night into a sob-fest, you can spend a couple hours at the gym first.
-Then you can go home and have your sob-fest later.
+You can always go home and have your sob-fest later.

 How Do You Know When Enough is Enough?

-While giving yourself time to grieve is important, there is such a thing as grieving too much.
-The last thing you want is to get attached to your grief.
-(Yes.
-It happens – probably more often than you think!)
+While giving yourself time to grieve is important, there IS such a thing as grieving too much.
+Many people get attached to their grief.
+When that happens, they get stuck in it.